Comparing The 10 Best Video CDN Providers for Live Streaming in 2025

 If you need a video hosting platform where you can customize the video player to fit your needs with an integrated CDN hosting service, Dacast is the way to go.
 Dacast also offers a multi-CDN feature, the type of CDN you need for live video streaming.

-2. IBM Video Streaming
+2. IBM Cloud Video

 Basic Functionality: